 Join us for one of our upcoming sessions.

-- 12 online sessions spanning October 2016 to May 2017 - each online session consists of a two hour video to watch at your leisure and a one hour live online session
+- 12 online sessions (Dates TBD) - each online session consists of a two hour video to watch at your leisure and a one hour live online session

 Who Should Attend?